Skip to content

 Depth guard

--> Sub-Agent A1 (level 2, maximum depth, cannot spawn further)
+-> Sub-agent A1 (level 2, cap reached, cannot spawn further)

 Parallel execution